Dakota Fanning: 2000s: Breakthrough and child actor stardom

-2010s
+2010s: Transition to mature roles

 In 2010, Fanning starred in the film The Runaways, alongside Kristen Stewart, Stella Maeve, and Scout Taylor-Compton.
 She played Cherie Currie, the lead singer of the band.
 From then until the end of early 2011, Fanning filmed Breaking Dawn, reprising the role of Jane.
-Fanning provided voice acting in Rise, a documentary film commissioned by U.S. Figure Skating to mark the fiftieth anniversary of the crash of Sabena Flight 548 which resulted in the loss of the entire American team and subsequent cancellation of the 1961 World Figure Skating Championships.
+Fanning provided voice acting in Rise, a documentary film commissioned by U.S. Figure Skating to mark the 50th anniversary of the crash of Sabena Flight 548, which resulted in the loss of the entire American team and subsequent cancellation of the 1961 World Figure Skating Championships.
 She read a poem written by U.S. national champion Laurence Owen (who died in the crash) that was said to be an eerie premonition of the afterlife.

 During the summer of 2011, Fanning played Tessa in Now Is Good and also became the face of Marc Jacobs' Oh, Lola! perfume campaign.
 The ad was banned in the UK as the Advertising Standards Authority judged that "the ad could be seen to sexualize a child."
-In 2011, Fanning played Annie James in The Motel Life, released in November of 2013.
+In 2011, Fanning played Annie James in The Motel Life, released in November 2013.
 That fall, Fanning had a co-starring role in Effie Gray, directed by Richard Laxton and written and starring Emma Thompson.
-In August 2012, she played the lead role of a wealthy financial eco-terrorist Dena Brauer, in a thriller film Night Moves opposite actors Jesse Eisenberg and Peter Sarsgaard.
+In August 2012, she played the lead role of a wealthy financial ecoterrorist Dena Brauer, in a thriller film Night Moves opposite Jesse Eisenberg and Peter Sarsgaard.
 The film was directed by Kelly Reichardt.
 Night Moves tells the story of three eco-terrorists who work at an organic farm and collaborate on a plot to blow up a hydroelectric dam.